-In sum, when the record and law is reviewed, the Administrator finds that the MAC properly excluded Part C IME payments from the Provider's HSR for the cost reporting period under review.
-The Secretary has not interpreted the statute to require a SCH, such as the Provider, to be paid IME for its Part C patients when the SCH is paid based on the HSR.
+Therefore, the Administrator finds that the MAC properly excluded Part C IME payments from the Provider's HSR for the cost reporting period under review.
+The Secretary has not interpreted the statute to require a SCH, such as the Provider, to be paid IME for its Part C patients when the SCH is paid based on the HSR for cost year's prior to October 1, 2014.